Buprenorphine Hydrochloride + Naloxone Hydrochloride

 SUBLINGUAL FILM to take and you should always follow medical advice.

-On the first day the usual starting dose is 4 mg of SUBOXONE SUBLINGUAL FILM, but the dose will be ultimately determined by
+On the first day the usual starting dose is 4 mg SUBOXONE SUBLINGUAL FILM with an additional 4 mg depending on your needs

 SUBOXONE SUBLINGUAL FILM may cause withdrawal symptoms if taken too soon after methadone or an illicit opioid.